ruapotato/Lavinder/docs/manual/install/slackware.rst

 Installing on Slackware
 =======================

-Qtile is available on the `SlackBuilds.org <https://slackbuilds.org/repository/14.2/desktop/lavinder/>`_ as:
+Lavinder is available on the `SlackBuilds.org <https://slackbuilds.org/repository/14.2/desktop/lavinder/>`_ as:

 ======================= =======================
 Package Name            Description